Zapopan: 19th Century

 In 1857, with the liberal republicans in power, Jalisco is a state and Zapopan a department attached to the first Canton of Jalisco.
 At this time, the main populations besides Zapopan were: Tesistan, which is located 10 km north-west of the head; Santa Ana Tepetitlán, located 15 km south of the headwaters; Atemajac 5 km east of the Villa; San Cristobal, 40 km northwest.
-Other locations were [San Juan de Ocotán], 5 km to the southwest; Jocotán, 5 km south; Nextipac, 12 km to the west; Zoquipan, 2 km to the east; Sale of the Shipyard, 17 km southwest; and San Esteban and Huaxtla located 10 km northeast above the Oblate Canyon.
+Other locations included San Juan de Ocotán, 5 km to the southwest; Jocotán, 5 km south; Nextipac, 12 km to the west; Zoquipan, 2 km to the east; Sale of the Shipyard, 17 km southwest; and San Esteban and Huaxtla located 10 km northeast above the Oblate Canyon.

-On April 6, 1837, he changed the model of territorial organization and Zapopan became a Guadalajara District Party.
-In 1846 another reorganization converted Zapopan back into an apartment of the first Canton of Jalisco whose head was Guadalajara.
-The model, with some minimal variations, is maintained until 1914 when the category of Municipality becomes the basis of the territorial division of the Republic.
-On April 6, 1917, the Political Constitution of the State of Jalisco recognized Zapopan as a Free Municipality.
+A state territorial reform on 6 April 1837 incorporated Zapopan into the Guadalajara District.
+In 1846, a subsequent reorganization reinstated Zapopan as a department within the First Canton of Jalisco, with Guadalajara as its head.
+This administrative structure remained largely unchanged until 1914, when municipalities became the primary territorial units of Mexico.
+The 1917 Political Constitution of Jalisco established Zapopan as a free municipality.

-The category of municipal headland remained unchanged until December 7, 1994, when by decree 14358 the Congress of the State of Jalisco, the category was changed from villa, which it had been since the beginning of the nineteenth century, to ciudad.
+The status of Zapopan as a municipal seat remained until 7 December 1994, when state decree 14358 elevated it from a villa to a ciudad (city).